 Can I share my screenshots?

 It is important to note that these Cash App screenshots are very critical it contains your personal information.
-So you should always save well your privacy and security and make sure that you are not sharing these screenshots with any stranger who you don’t know.
+So you should always save your privacy and security and make sure that you are not sharing these screenshots with any stranger whom you don’t know.

 You should never share screenshots because they contain sensitive financial information like your Cash App tag and other money transaction details.
 Also, it is a good idea to check your transaction activity.
 If you see any suspicious activity in your transaction history you can always contact Cash App support.